 - To engage our survival brain, we can deliberately stress ourselves by unpredictably pushing ourselves on certain days.
 Since this brain contains our fastest reactions, we want to get its attention.
 Increase the difficulty of your challenge and celebrate how you overcame the difficulty, proving you’re safe and increasing your capacity for next time!

 So, act on whatever tip spoke to you most.
 And master even one of these tips, and you’ll be surprised at how quickly and easily you can lose weight and build healthy habits.
 But remember to start small.
 Small is BIG to the brain, especially when the small actions are done repeatedly.
 When we can automate small life hacks over time, we become unstoppable!

-If you’d like help designing a plan for greater wholeness, contact us today at email@example.com.
-Or sign up for our newsletter for more tips!
+If you'd like help designing a plan for better fitness and health and support in changing habits, contact us at email@example.com.
+And sign up for our newsletter below to get more tips!